Nicco Marchiol: College career

+West Virginia

 Marchiol redshirted his first year at West Virginia.
 He saw limited game action, completing 2 of 4 passes for 32 yards and a touchdown against Towson, and rushing for a season-best 32 yards at Oklahoma State.
 The following season, he appeared in nine games, starting one.
 In 2024, he played in eight games, completing 37 of 56 passes for 434 yards and five touchdowns.
 In a standout performance against Arizona, he completed 18 of 22 passes for 198 yards and two touchdowns, leading the Mountaineers to a 31–26 victory.
 On January 1, 2025, Marchiol announced he would return to West Virginia for his redshirt junior season.
+After sustaining a foot injury during the Mountaineer's Week 4 game against Kansas, Marchiol missed the rest of the season.
+On January 1, 2026, Marchiol announced he would enter the transfer portal.

+Northwestern

+On March 16, 2026, Marchiol transferred to play for the Northwestern Wildcats.